 Romans 2:17-24 17But if you call yourself a Jew and rely on the law and boast in God 18and know his will and approve what is excellent, because you are instructed from the law; 19and if you are sure that you yourself are a guide to the blind, a light to those who are in darkness, 20an instructor of the foolish, a teacher of children, having in the law the embodiment of knowledge and truth— 21you then who teach others, do you not teach yourself?
 While you preach against stealing, do you steal?
 22You who say that one must not commit adultery, do you commit adultery?
 23You who abhor idols, do you rob temples?
 You who boast in the law dishonor God by breaking the law.
 24For, as it is written, “The name of God is blasphemed among the Gentiles because of you.”

-In verses 21-24 Paul is confronting those who preach the Law but they themselves are breaking it, and he condemns them for not keeping it.
-He goes so far as to quote the Prophets, to say they are fulfilling the prophecy of ‘God being dishonored’ by their breaking of the Law.
-Paul does not ask them, “why are you teaching an abolished Law?”
-He does not say to them, “Great job guys!
-The Law has been fulfilled and abolished so I’m glad to see that you’re not keeping it.”
-He does not tell them to stop teaching the Law; He condemns them for breaking it!
+In verses 21-24 Paul confronted those who preached the Law but they themselves were breaking it, and he condemned them for not keeping it.
+He went so far as to quote the Prophets, to say they are fulfilling the prophecy of ‘God being dishonored’ by their breaking of the Law.
+Paul did not ask them, “why are you teaching an abolished Law?”
+He did not say to them, “Great job guys!
+The Law has been fulfilled and no longer needed, so I’m glad to see that you’re not keeping it.”
+The apostle Paul did not tell them to stop teaching the Law; He condemned them for breaking it!

-Why in the world is he condemning these believers for breaking the Law if it’s been abolished???
+Why in the world would he condemn those “believers” for breaking the Law if it’s been abolished???

-It’s very apparent that Paul doesn’t like it that these Romans are breaking the Law and thereby dishonoring God.
+It’s very apparent that Paul did not approve of those Romans breaking the Law and thereby, dishonoring God.

-Paul is referring to and quoting from Ezekiel ~
+Paul was actually referring to, and quoting from Ezekiel ~

-Paul is referring to these believers in Rome ‘as the scattered House of Israel’.
-The House of Israel was scattered among the nations because they did not obey the Law of God given through Moses, they broke covenant with God, and did not repent, thereby “profaning” the holy name of God.
+Paul is referring to these “believers” in Rome as ‘the scattered House of Israel’ [Please click this link and read, ‘Are You Grafted Into Israel?
+Part 1: Not My People‘ for further study on this topic].
+The House of Israel was scattered among the nations/gentiles because they rebelled against God by disobeying the Law of God given through Moses, they broke covenant with God, and they did not repent, thereby “profaning” the holy name of God.

 What does the text say in the Present Tense in the Greek?